 Michael Stein-Ross founded Cascadia Forest Therapy in 2017 after earning his Nature and Forest Therapy Guide certification from the Association of Nature and Forest Therapy.
 Since then he has guided over 200 forest bathing sessions across the Puget Sound region.
 Over the last two years he co-facilitated Cascadia Forest Therapy’s transformation into a non-profit, organized as a member self-directed co-op, to advance the culture of nature connection practices and support the regional community of forest therapy guides.
 Michael also holds a MEd. in Learning and Technology and teaches humanities at Maritime High School.

 Sister Monika is a spiritual director, retreat facilitator, musician and artist.
 She recently became a Certified Zentangle Teacher (CZT) and is interested in helping people explore the world of art and its connection to the spiritual life.
-She has experienced how a Zentangel practice brings relief from pain, worry, and stress.
+She has experienced how a Zentangle practice brings relief from pain, worry, and stress.
 It is a healing practice.

 Nickie Lynn is a Spiritual Director who looks for ways to help others find and define the story of their journey back to the One Great Love from which their journey began.
 She uses everyday tools to help seekers gain a deeper understanding of their spiritual journey.